mrazomej/phd/docs/src/chapter_05/section_08_channel_capacity.md

 [@Blahut1972].
 To compute both the theoretical and the experimental channel capacity shown in [@Fig:ch3_fig05], we implemented Blahut's algorithm.
 In the following section, we detail the definitions needed for the algorithm.
-Then we describe how to compute the experimental channel capacity when the bins of the distribution are not clear given the arbitrary intrinsic nature of microscopy fluorescence measurements.
+Then we describe how to compute the experimental channel capacity when the distribution bins are not clear given the arbitrary intrinsic nature of microscopy fluorescence measurements.

 ### Blahut's algorithm

-Following [@Blahut1972] we implemented the algorithm to compute the channel capacity.
+Following [@Blahut1972], we implemented the algorithm to compute the channel capacity.
 We define $\mathbf{p_c}$ to be an array containing the probability of each of the input inducer concentrations (twelve concentrations, See Methods).
 Each entry $j$ of the array is then of the form